phiSgr/rektdeal/README.md

 In your own program or in the REPL, you call `openingLead` like any other function.

+See [this blogpost](https://medium.com/p/957839cac3d4) for how and why it was built.

 # Talk is cheap.
 Show me the code.

 See a full introduction demo [here](examples/introduction.ipynb).